dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

   self-reference to the current (local) Feed's key, always as the first element.

-When serialized on disk in a SLEEP directory, the original feed is written under `source/`.
-If the "local" feed is different from the original feed (aka, local is not the "Original Writer"), it is written to `local/`.
-All other feeds are written under directories prefixed `peers/<feed-discovery-key>/`.
+When serialized on disk in a SLEEP directory:

+- `source/`: the original feed, as created or cloned by this writer
+- `local/`: if "local" feed is different from "source", it goes here
+- `peers/<discover-key>/`: all other writers' feed go under this directory (the discovery key is lower-case hex-encoded)
+- `content/<discovery-key>/`: if a higher-level protocol is being used that uses multiple linked hypercore feeds (eg, hyperdrive), the linked "content" feeds all go under this directory

 ## Feeds and Vector Clocks